Know Your Crochet...How to start Crocheting, Part 6-Increasing & Decreasing

 Increasing...going on up!

-In these pictures it illiterates how to do an increase with single crochet (SC), a half double crochet (HDC), and a double crochet (DC).
+These images demonstrate how to perform an increase using single crochet (SC), half double crochet (HDC), and double crochet (DC).

-You crochet up to the stitch you need to make the increase in and as the drawn illustration shows, you crochet your (SC, HDC, DC) as normal except you add a second stitch in the same place.
+Continue crocheting until you reach the stitch where the increase is needed.
+As shown in the illustration, crochet your (SC, HDC, DC) as usual, but add a second stitch in the same spot.

-That's it...and you can also add as many increases in row/round that you need.
-For example, if you have a row/round of 10 stitches and you need to add 2 stitches, you would do an increase 2x and the row/round would now have 12 stitches.
+That's it... you can add as many increases to a row or round as necessary.
+For instance, if you have a row or round with 10 stitches and need to add 2 more, you would increase twice, resulting in a row or round with 12 stitches.

 Increase with single crochet (SC)